almazan/paiss/README.md

 **NOTE: _The FAISS package is not supported on Windows._ Participants with Windows machines must follow the product quantization exercise with their neighbours.**

-### Donwload the dataset and models
+### Download the dataset and models

+**Note:** All paths in this section are relative to the root directory of this repository.

-Oxford dataset:
+Oxford dataset (Linux/MacOS):
 ```
 wget www.robots.ox.ac.uk/~vgg/data/oxbuildings/oxbuild_images.tgz -O images.tgz
 mkdir -p data/oxford5k/jpg && tar -xzf images.tgz -C data/oxford5k/jpg